What will Home Learning consist of?

 In Year 6 the children will be expected to:

 - Read a challenging text every night.
 This could be a book, but could also be a newspaper, magazine, graphic novel, internet article, manual, recipe book, etc. The purpose of reading at home is to develop a love of reading and to recognise the role it has in all our lives.

 - Practice their spellings every night.
 It is expected that children will know the Year 5 & 6 spelling list by Christmas in Year 6.
-Using games, putting them around the house, etc always helps them in learning these key words.
+Using games, putting them around the house on labels or post-its, etc always helps them in learning these key words.

 - Practice their times tables every night.
 It is expected that children will know their times tables from 1x1 to 12x12 by the end of Year 4.
 As such Year 6 children should be confident with all their tables so that they can be questioned in a rapid fire, random manner and respond quickly and accurately.
 Being able to apply these to quick fire, random questions using both multiplication and division is also necessary for them to be able to get the best from the Year 6 Maths curriculum (so 6x8 could also be asked 8x6, 48 divided by 6 and 48 divided by 8).